Gpower01/DataScience_MachineLearning_Portfolio/README.md

 ![linear_regression_transformation](./images/Logistic_model.png)

-## Evaluating a Logistic Regression Model
+## Evaluating Logistic Regression Model

  After training a logistic regression model, we can evaluate the performance of our model using: